kitcurio/CraveFree/README.md

 the scope of a project, and about how to approach and solve problems in general.
 The process of refining the ideas we came up with and turning them into a solution that we could execute well was honestly incredibly challenging, but it was also incredibly rewarding in the end.

-#### I ended this challenge with a lot more confidence in my abilities to design a user-friendly app, *problem-solve*,  *gather & implement feedback from users*, *set priorities,*
+### I also uploaded our project to TestFlight so we could get feedback from our users, and this was a major achievement for myself and my whole team.

-and *break a project down into manageable tasks.*
+#### I ended this challenge with a lot more confidence in my abilities to design a user-friendly app, *problem-solve*,  *gather & implement feedback from users*, *set priorities,* and *break a project down into manageable tasks.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>